 Fatsia Japonica Problems

 Fatsia japonica may look tropical and tender but they are actually tough plants that are rarely troubled by pests and diseases.
-Occasionally, the plant may be affected by aphids, caterpillars or capsid bugs.
+However, occasionally, certain things may cause problems.

 If your plant is affected by capsid bugs the new growth may come through partly eaten away.
 The flowers may also be distorted.
 You should cut back any affected parts of the plant and remove any weeds from around your plant as these may be acting as hosts to the bugs.
 An insecticide may be used if the problem is severe, however, do not apply this during the flowering period as it can harm pollinating insects.

 There are just a couple of diseases to keep an eye out for.

 Occasionally fatsia japonica may be affected by fungal infections that cause blotches on the leaves.
 Your plant will probably fend off the attack, however, improving its growing conditions can help.